chrishutchinson/train-departure-screen/README.md

 `destinationStation` - the optional [short code](https://www.nationalrail.co.uk/stations_destinations/48541.aspx) for the destination station

 `stationAbbr` - a list of words and their abbreviations that can be used to shorten station names, useful for small displays.

+`outOfHoursName` - the station name to display when out of hours.

 ### Transport API Settings